Matrix Autoregressive Model with Vector Time Series Covariates for Spatio-Temporal Data

+We consider the forecasting scenario with $h\in \{4, 8, 12, \ldots, 72\}$, corresponding to making forecasts from 1 hour to 18 hours ahead.
+For each $h$, we fit our MARAC$(P,Q)$ model following~\eqref{eq:TEC-prediction-formula} with $1\le P \le 5$ and $1\le Q\le 3$.
+As a comparison, we also fit the MAR model with $1\le P\le 5$ and the MAR+LM model with $1\le P \le 5$ and $1\le Q\le 3$, see the definition of MAR+LM model in~\eqref{eq:MAR-LM-model}.
 The $2,880$ frames of matrix data are split into a $70\%$ training set, $15\%$ validation set, and a $15\%$ testing set following the chronological order.
 We choose the tuning parameter $\lambda$ for MARAC based on the validation set prediction RMSE.
-The lag parameters $P,Q$ are chosen for all models based on the BIC.
-To increase computational speed, we assume that matrices $\bSigmar,\bSigmac$ are diagonal when fitting all models.
-We zero-meaned all sets of data using the mean of the matrix and vector time series of the training set.
+The lag parameters $P,Q$ are selected for all models based on the BIC.

-In Figure~\ref{fig:IGS-Application}(A), we report the pixel-wise prediction RMSE on the testing set.
-The result shows that when the latency time is low, the matrix autoregressive (MAR) model is sufficient for making the TEC prediction.
-As the latency time increases to around 4 to 5 hours, the auxiliary time series helps improve the prediction performance as compared to the MAR model.
-This coincides with the domain intuition that the disturbances from the solar wind to Earth's ionosphere will affect the global TEC distribution but with a delay in time of up to several hours.
-The additional prediction gain from incorporating the auxiliary covariates vanishes as one further increases the latency time, indicating that the correlation of the solar wind and global TEC is weak beyond a 6-hour separation.
+We report the results in Figure~\ref{fig:IGS-Downsampled-Prediction}.
+From the left panel, it is clear that the MARAC model is consistently outperforming the other two competing methods across all forecast horizons.
+The addition of the auxiliary covariates improves the prediction accuracy, and this is also confirmed in the right panel, where all specification tests reject the null of $Q=0$.

-In Figure~\ref{fig:IGS-Application}(B), we visualize an example of the TEC prediction across the competing methods under the 4-hour latency time scenario (i.e., h=16).
-The MAR and MAR+LM results are similar and do not resemble the ground truth very well.
-The global TEC typically has two peaks located symmetrically around the equator, and both models fail to capture this as they provide a single patch in the middle.
-The MARAC model, however, can capture this fine-scale structure in its prediction.
-To further showcase the MARAC model prediction result, we decompose the prediction from the autoregressive component and the auxiliary covariates component and visualize them separately.
-The auxiliary covariate component highlights a sub-region in the southern hemisphere with high TEC values, complementing the prediction made by the autoregressive component.
+To visualize the difference that the auxiliary covariates can make, in Figure~\ref{fig:IGS-Prediction-Example}, we fit a MARAC$(1,1)$ model to predict the $\Delta\text{TEC}_{t+12}$, namely the $\Delta\text{TEC}$ 3 hours later.
+For better visibility, we only downsample the data to $24\times 24$.
+To further distinguish the predictions made by different models, we take the sum of $90$ consecutive predictions/ground truth, and plot the results.
+It is clear from the results that the MARAC prediction tracks the target better than the competing methods, and the auxiliary covariates contribute to better predictions near the equatorial region (middle band of the plot), which is also the primary region of scientific interest.
+We believe that our method can help domain scientists to determine if scalar time series can predict spatial responses in similar application contexts.